nodejs/corepack/README.md

   of mismatch.

-If the top-level `packageManager` field is missing, Corepack will use the package manager defined in `devEngines.packageManager` – in which case you must provide a specific version in `devEngines.packageManager.version`, ideally with a hash, as explained in the previous section:
+If the top-level `packageManager` field is missing, Corepack will use the package manager defined in `devEngines.packageManager`.
+You should provide a specific version in `devEngines.packageManager.version`, ideally with a hash, as explained in the previous section:

 ```json
 {